To see if we have any entry level job openings, view our current job listings.

-Every year, SoCalGas' Field Technicians complete approximately 4 million service orders.
-Our Customer Service Representatives (CSRs) answer 10 million phone calls in multiple languages.
-And our Meter Readers walk over 933,000 miles.
+Every year, Southern California Gas Company (SoCalGas®) Field Technicians complete approximately four million service orders, our Meter Readers walk over 933,000 miles and our Customer Service Representatives (CSRs) answer 10 million phone calls in multiple languages.

-Here you will find detailed descriptions of entry-level positions at SoCalGas.
-Check our job listings for current openings.
+Below you will find detailed descriptions of entry-level positions at SoCalGas.

 CSRs provide one-stop telephone contact for customer service requests, collections and credit extensions, billing inquiries, appliance adjustments and service trouble.

 - Performs duties within Company guidelines and established safety procedures.

 - Communicates with customers by telephone; Communicates with customers in English.

 - Bi-lingual representatives: (e.g., Spanish, Chinese, Vietnamese, etc.)

 - Initiates field orders (by computer or manually); Originates trace orders, verifies orders, etc.